ilya16/graph-db/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Implementation of distributed file system was inspired by [PyDFS](https://github.com/iyidgnaw/PyDFS)
+* We also were inspired by [Neo4j Graph Platform](https://neo4j.com/)